qwergram/csa2vmss/README.md

 And it will deploy a VM for each role you specified

 ### Provide Credentials
+Provide credentials you use to log into http://portal.azure.com

 ### Invoke main.py
 This script will package the script to individual directoriess with GUIDs as the directory